Reservation Software for RV Parks and Campgrounds

 we're trying to help someone else.

-- If you don't hear back within 30 minutes to an hour then go ahead and call again and leave another message,
+- If you don't hear back within a couple hours then go ahead and call again and leave another message,

 just in case something went wrong with the first one and we didn't receive it or couldn't understand it.